MScha99/ArkhamDB-display-set-name-/README.md

 - click "install"

 ### Manually:
+- download ArkhamDB-setname-replace.js and manifest.json into local folder on your computer
-- click on the addon icon in your browser
+- go to addons in your browser
-- click "add new script"
-- paste the code from this repo's .js file
+- make sure Developer Mode is enebled
-- click save
+- click "Load unpacked" and select local folder
+- enjoy you addon :)